 Much of this module's assessment is formative in nature.
 When students perform their rehearsals and approximations of practice, they will receive feedback from a member of the instructional team and from fellow students based on explicit criteria communicated in advance.
-Students will use the same criteria to self assess their performances.
+Students will use the same criteria to self-assess their performances.

-Students must complete one summative assessment
+Students must complete one summative assessment:

-Every student will teach a 20-minute lesson to a class up to 20 children.
+Every student will teach a 20-minute lesson to a class of up to 12 children.
 Each lesson will incorporate four approximations of practice selected by the module team and will be assessed.

-Students must present orginial material (i.e. different topic to that previously approximated in local schools or with peers) for each of the four practices which will be combined in the summative lesson assessment.
+Students must present original material (i.e. different topic to that previously approximated in local schools or with peers) for each of the four practices which will be combined in the summative lesson assessment.

 With regard to summative assessment, the module is graded as satisfactory/unsatisfactory only.
 This module assessment is elaborate and it requires interaction with children.
-For education and ethical reasons students are required to engage with the module content throughout the module.
-Only students how show evidence of such engagement will be permitted to take the summative module assessment.
+For educational and ethical reasons students are required to engage with the module content throughout the module.
+Only students who show evidence of such engagement will be permitted to take the summative module assessment.

-In order to be permitted to take the annual module assessment, students must show evidence of engaging fully with all aspects of the course including attendance at classes, reading in full the required readings and participating in class.
-Where a student does not meet this requirement, the student may be require to complete and additional written assignment to be permitted to take the assessment as a supplemental exam in the Autumn.
+In order to be permitted to take the annual module assessment, students must show evidence of engaging fully with all aspects of the course including attendance at classes, reading in full the required readings, and participating in class.
+Where a student does not meet this requirement, the student may be required to complete an additional written assignment to be permitted to take the assessment as a supplemental exam in the autumn.

-The module is graded as Pass/Fail only.
-Students are expected to demonstrate compentnece in each of the four practices assessed.
-This requires a minimum of four "present" tickes in each of the four practices.
+This module is graded as Pass/Fail only.
+Students are expected to demonstrate competence in each of the four practices assessed.
+This requires a minimum of four "present" ticks in each of the four practices.